google/android-classyshark/README.md

 * Show class name collisions
 * Show missing and/or changed code due to Proguard obfuscation
 * Trace method calls in obfuscated APK
+* Export archive data from ClassyShark to a text file

 ## Downloads